 Alba Botanica’s mineral sunscreen has a non-comedogenic formula that’s made this a favorite for those with sensitive skin.
 With titanium dioxide and zinc oxide, this is a physical sunscreen that gets to work immediately.

-Babo Botanical has done the unthinkable: created a sheer physical sunscreen spray, which means that this one gets to work immediately and is less likely to leave a white cast.
+Babo Botanical has done the unthinkable: created a sheer physical sunscreen spray, which means that this one gets to work quickly and is less likely to leave a white cast.
 It has a non-comedogenic formula with zinc oxide and aloe juice, making this another fave for sensitive skin.

 What’s with all the fuss over aloe?
 Read more about the benefits of aloe vera skincare.

 Sunscreen sprays are a lot easier to hunt down than powder sunscreens, but powders are starting to catch on.
 Powder sunscreens are a great option for anyone who struggles with oiliness in their makeup looks, not to mention, they can offer pretty solid protection against UV rays.
-Here’s a few diamonds-in-the-rough when it comes to what’s available for Summer 2019:

 Similar to Tarteguard, this product is a mineral-based physical sunscreen with zinc oxide.
-This formula is alcohol and fragrance free, making it a better choice for those with sensitive skin.
+This formula is alcohol and fragrance-free, making it a better choice for those with sensitive skin.

 This powder is translucent, making it a great option to apply over makeup.
-This sunscreen may also appeal to many due to its being vegan, gluten, and soy free.
+This sunscreen may also appeal to many due to its being vegan, gluten, and soy-free.
 But if you’re concerned about skin allergies, consider this: one of the main ingredients includes a synthetic fragrance.
 If you have sensitive skin, you may want to skip this product altogether.